ericmjl/essays-on-data-science/docs/people-skills/hiring.md

-we were looking for stories highlighting a candidate's ability to handle testing situations and, more importantly, how they turned these testing situations around for the better and what lessons they've learned for the future.
+we were looking for stories highlighting a candidate's ability to handle testing situations and, more importantly, how they turned these testing situations around for the better.
+Taken together, I'm always curious to hear what lessons candidates have learned for the future.
 When doing the interview, I would ask the candidate to tell me about a time when they were in a difficult situation and how they handled it.